 Since 1933, actions of the NPS reflect broader changes in preservation practice and theory.
 In addition to continuing to protect Yellowstone and those places that Mather and Albright explored, the NPS is also tasked with recognizing and protecting what has become historically significant since that time.
 This includes places associated with the Public Works Era, NPS Mission 66, and with the people, social movements, and historical events of World War II and the post-World War era.

-Today, the NPS strives to preserve the history of all Americans, including many themes that could not be anticipated or were unrecognized during our Founders’ era.
+Today, the NPS strives to preserve the history of all Americans, including many themes that could not be anticipated or were unrecognized at the founding of the agency.
 These include historic places associated with the struggle for Civil Rights and Social Justice.
-In 2018, the national park system has grown to include 417 units, of which two-thirds are set aside to preserve cultural heritage.
+In 2021, the national park system has grown to include 423 units, of which two-thirds are set aside to preserve cultural heritage.

 A birthday isn’t just a moment to celebrate the beginning.
 It’s also an opportunity to reflect upon all the changes of a life, and to look ahead to the future.